Solid State Batteries: Current and Future Prospects

 • Beijing University of Technology is working on a method for preparing a solid-state lithium-ion battery using 3D printing.
 The process involves preparing positive, negative, and composite electrolyte inks, printing layer by layer on a glass substrate, and photo-curing simultaneously.

-• Quantum Machine Co Ltd is developing automatic solid-state battery manufacturing equipment, including a cathode deposition device, negative electrode deposition device, solid-state electrolyte molding device, stacking crimping device, and transmission devices.
+• Quantum Machine Co., Ltd. is developing automatic solid-state battery manufacturing equipment, including a cathode deposition device, a negative electrode deposition device, a solid-state electrolyte molding device, a stacking crimping device, and transmission devices.

 Application of Solid State Batteries